-Up until 1998 I used to teach 2 days a week, around the corner from where I lived, and 5 days a week I used to take photographs.
+Up until 1998 I used to teach two days a week, around the corner from where I lived, and five days a week I used to take photographs.
 I had just enough money to live simply.

 I did photography as well and what I like about your work is the aspect that it’s close to home.
 A lot of photographers tend to find stuff in other places and there’s nothing wrong with that, but I really like that element of finding interesting things close to home and being close to the people and the characters around you.

 The Photie Man book was called that because that’s what the kids used to call me.
 I shot video all my life as well, so when I took my kids to the park with the video camera and I used to video them, as well as what was going on in the park, you could see peoples relationship with me, it was very clear.
 One time I left the video recorder in the park and these three lads bought it back to me.

 Really!
 Well I guess there’s a trust there, they’re familiar with you…